 ENGL2130.
 Signs, language and meaning: Integrational reflections (6 credits) This course introduces students to the basic tenets of integrational linguistics and integrationism.
 Integrational linguistics takes as its point of departure a theory of the sign which emphasizes the temporal, contextual and experiential dimensions of language and communication.
 Language users are also seen as language makers, in that they constantly create meaning and integrate and adapt their linguistic experience to novel situations.
 The course aims to provide insight into a wide range of topics, including the nature of memory, experience, consciousness, and other psychological and philosophical questions.
 ENGL2131.
 The critic as artist (6 credits) The rise of modern literary criticism is concurrent with the rise of modern society.
 This course introduces students to the development of literary criticism as a literary genre and a historical formation.
-By studying a selection of key critical texts from the early nineteenth century to the mid-twentieth century, the course will discuss the creative uses of criticism in the history of English literature and the role criticism has played in the development of our understanding of literature.
+By studying a selection of key critical texts from the early nineteenth century to the midtwentieth century, the course will discuss the creative uses of criticism in the history of English literature and the role criticism has played in the development of our understanding of literature.
 There will be weekly lectures and workshops, in which we will discuss, and participate in, some of the most significant debates among major critical thinkers and to relate these debates to our own studies of literature.
-Assessment: 100% coursework.
-ENGL2132.
-Cross-cultural issues and theories (6 credits) This course, which is compulsory for students majoring in Cross-Cultural Studies in English, will familiarize students with the most important terms and ideas to be encountered in cross-cultural studies, and the debates about them, including: globalization, world literature, world languages, the local, cosmopolitanism, translation, ethnography and auto-ethnography, Orientalism, alterity.
-This course must be taken in the second year of study.
 Assessment: 100% coursework.